fbcharles747/SENG471_Group/Assignment3/Requirement_picture.md

 <img src="./media/CustomerHomePage.jpg" width="200" />

--feature
+- feature
   - Users can see many tabs that represent an option that the user can pick and choose such as the search tab, products tab, manage account tab
--model explanation
+- model explanation
-  -the figure is viewing the customer homepage as soon as they log in or sign in.
+  - the figure is viewing the customer homepage as soon as they log in or sign in.
 Each colour blocj represents a tab that the user would choose.